mosse-security/mcsi-library/docs/articles/2022/05/ensure-your-software-s-safety-with-security-testing/ensure-your-software-s-safety-with-security-testing.md

 <u>2.
 Regression Testing:</u>
 Regression testing, as mentioned above, is used to detect if any changes to the application are causing degradation in its performance/functionality.

 <u>3.
-Pattern Testing:</u:::{seealso}
+Pattern Testing:</u>
-Pattern Testing is used to identify the patterns in the application (based on the history of past security weaknesses)
-:::that can lead to vulnerabilities.
+Pattern Testing is used to identify the patterns in the application (based on the history of past security weaknesses) that can lead to vulnerabilities.

 ## Types of Security Tests and Assessments: